 It’s officially football season!
-Whether you’re a diehard alum of your college team, or you root for the big dogs of the NFL, nothing says football quite like a good tailgate party.
+Whether you’re a diehard alum of your college team or root for the NFL’s big dogs, nothing says football quite like a good tailgate party.
 And what makes a great party?
 The FOOD!
 But how to cook once you’re set up at the stadium?
-If you’re a regular …
+If you’re a regular tailgater, you’ve likely …

 This is part of an ongoing series featuring people who happen to really love their Broil King and have an interesting story to tell.
 Following our 2nd annual Kegtoberfest in Scottsboro, we caught up with Larry (Focuspuller on the Keg Forum) to chat about how he ended up getting his hands on a Keg, what …

 Looking to start a new tradition this Thanksgiving?
 Why not cook some or all of your Thanksgiving meal on the barbecue instead of the usual oven roasting.
 Grilling will add flavour and character to an old standard and give you and your guests a chance relax and gather around the grill.
 To get you inspired, …

 The world of barbecue competition can be a tricky one to navigate.
 After honing his skills, presumably under cover of darkness to protect his secrets, Duncan Kramer, along with his cousin Lee Zeglin and a host of others finally entered the world of competitive barbecue this past weekend in Davenport, IA.
 Ziggy’s Piggies took 1st overall in …